somin417/CusVRP/README.md

 Python system for solving Vehicle Routing Problems (VRP) with fairness optimization.
 Uses VROOM for baseline routing and ALNS for improving fairness (waiting time distribution) while respecting cost budgets.

+## Technical Report

+This repository accompanies the technical report
+**“A Fairness-Aware Approach to the Multi-Depot Vehicle Routing Problem:
+A Case Study of Yuseong-gu, Daejeon”**,
+available as `IE437_CusVRP_Report.pdf`.

 ## Features

 - **Multi-Depot VRP**: Assigns stops to nearest depot using OSRM travel time, then solves per-depot VRP